ItsSpicee/peprs/README.md

 <br>
 Fortunately, there are plenty of online miscellaneous PyQt tutorials that can be found.

-A walkthrough of basic PyQt classes and usage:
+A walkthrough of PyQt: https://www.tutorialspoint.com/pyqt/index.htm

 Explanations on Signals and Slots: